Tariffs and regulations

 Austrade strongly recommends you reconfirm these prior to selling to India.

-For further information please visit the Indian Central Board of Excise and Customs.
+For further information please visit the Indian Central Board of Indirect Taxes and Customs.

 Tariffs and non-tariff barriers